EncodeTalker2003/TensorRight/README.md

 ### Claim 1: Expressiveness of TensorRight DSL

 We compare the expressiveness of TensorRight with two other automatic tensor rewrite rules engines, [TASO](https://dl.acm.org/doi/10.1145/3341301.3359630) and [PET](https://www.usenix.org/system/files/osdi21-wang-haojie.pdf), across all the 175 rules.
-This corresponds to Section 7.1 and Table 1 in the paper.
+This corresponds to Section 8.1 and Table 1 in the paper.

 For TensorRight, we can express 121 rules out of 175, and we implemented 118 of those in our DSL, as present in [`rules/*/Main.hs`](./rules/).
 Meanwhile, for TASO and PET, the number of rules they can represent was calculated based on the operators they support, as seen in their respective papers.

 ### Claim 2: Verification Capabilities of TensorRight

 Out of the 121 rules that we can express in our DSL, we implemented 118 rules.
-We check how many rules TensorRight can verify in the unbounded setting.
+We evaluate how many rules TensorRight can verify in the unbounded setting.
 We support boolean, integer, and real-valued tensors in our DSL, and the rules are verified for all valid tensor types for that rule.

-We also measure the time taken to verify the rules in the unbounded setting (timeout of 10s for each tensor type).
-This corresponds to Section 7.2 and Figure 7 in the paper.
+We measure the time taken to verify the rules in the unbounded setting (timeout of 10s for each tensor type).
+This corresponds to Section 8.2 and Figure 10a in the paper.

-Out of the 118 rules we implemented, we are able to verify 114 rules.
-Out of the 4 rules that we cannot verify, 3 rules timed out, while 1 was proven incorrect (discussed in [Claim 3.1](#claim-31-maxmintoclamp-rule)).
+Out of the 118 rules we implemented, we are able to verify 115 rules.
+The remaining 3 rules timed out.

+We also plot the number of tasks (bounded-verification instances) discharged for all the verified rules in Figure 10b.

 ### Claim 3: How TensorRight can be used to aid compiler developers in rapid developement

-We showcase this claim using two case studies in Section 7.3.
+We showcase this claim in Section 8.3.

-#### Claim 3.1: `MaxMinToClampRule`

-The `MaxMinToClamp` rule (implemented as [clamp/rule02](rules/clamp/Main.hs) and [maxMinToClampBefore](rules/maxMinToClampBefore/Main.hs)) is proven incorrect, since TensorRight returns a counterexample for the same.
-We modify the rule by adding a required precondition, as implemented in [maxMinToClampAfter](rules/maxMinToClampAfter/Main.hs), and show that the rule is verified.

-#### Claim 3.2: Generalizing Rewrite Rules

 We implement the `FoldConvInputPad` rule as [conv/rule00](rules/conv/Main.hs).
 This rule is very restrictive, since it contains some preconditions.
 We show that TensorRight can prove a more general version of this rule, as implemented in [foldConvInputPadGeneral](rules/generalize/Main.hs).

 ## Download, Installation and Sanity Testing